madinayounis-dev/KineticKards/README.md

-KinetiKards – Flashcard Study Tool
+KineticKards – Flashcard Study Tool

 Project Overview

-KinetiKards is a web-based flashcard study tool that allows users to create, store, and review digital flashcards for A-Level Physics.
+KineticKards is a web-based flashcard study tool that allows users to create, store, and review digital flashcards for A-Level Physics.
 The project includes a login system and personalised flashcard storage, utilising PHP for the backend and CSV for data storage.
 It was developed as part of my A-Level Computer Science coursework.

 Installation and Setup Instructions